 Factors Affecting the Amount of Spices:

-• the volume of the dish (the larger the amount of food, the more spices will be needed);
+- The volume of the dish (the larger the amount of food, the more spices will be needed);

-• the cooking time (the longer a dish cooks, the more pronounced the aromas become);
+- The cooking time (the longer a dish cooks, the more pronounced the aromas become);

-• the type of dish (different ingredients require different amounts of spices).
+- The type of dish (different ingredients require different amounts of spices).

-The golden rule for cooks is better to “under-season” than “over-season.”
-There’s a saying that “under-seasoning is on the table, while over-seasoning is on the head”: a lack of spices can be corrected by adding more, while excess will ruin the dish.
-In cooking, one can follow this culinary advice: start by adding a quarter teaspoon for every 500 grams of ingredients and continue adding pinches until the optimal result is achieved.
-Additionally, it’s important to note that different types of spices require different approaches to dosage.
+The golden rule for cooks is: it’s better to under-season than to over-season.
+There’s a saying: under-seasoning can be fixed, while over-seasoning ruins the dish.
+Start by adding a quarter teaspoon for every 500 grams of ingredients and continue adding pinches until you reach the desired result.
+Also note that different types of spices require different approaches to dosage.

 Ground Spices or Powders

-• Ground spices for baking should be added in amounts of 1/8–1/4 teaspoon per 250 grams of dough.
+- Ground spices for baking: 1/8–1/4 teaspoon per 250 grams of dough.

-• Ground spices for soups and sauces require a dosage of 1/4–½ teaspoon per liter.
+- Ground spices for soups and sauces: 1/4–1 1/2 teaspoons per liter.

-• Ground spices for meat should be dosed at ½–1 teaspoon per 500 grams of ingredients.
+- Ground spices for meat: 1/2–1 teaspoon per 500 grams of ingredients.

 Leafy Spices and Dried Herbs

-• dried herb spices for soups and sauces: 1–2 teaspoons per liter;
+- Dried herbs for soups and sauces: 1–2 teaspoons per liter;

-• leafy spices for meat: 1–2 teaspoons per 500 grams;
+- Leafy spices for meat: 1–2 teaspoons per 500 grams;

-• dried leafy spices for vegetable dishes and salads: ½–1 teaspoon per serving.
+- Dried leafy spices for vegetable dishes and salads: 1/2–1 teaspoon per serving.

 Hot Spices and Blends